If you’re enrolled in a high-deductible health plan at work, you may have been offered the option of an HSA.

 HSAs can be a secret weapon within your investment strategy that supplements your retirement plan.
 It’s a great way to pay for your medical expenses in your retirement years, which I’ll explain in more detail later in this article.

-And as I mentioned, HSAs carry some exciting tax benefits that can help make April 15 a less stressful day for you.
+And as I mentioned, HSAs carry some exciting tax benefits that can help make Tax Day less stressful for you.